UniFormal/uniformal.github.io/doc/setup/index.md

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is a Java-based multi-purpose IDE.
 The official IntelliJ Plugin repository (accessible from within the IDE under File -> Settings -> Plugins -> Marketplace) (Note that to use Marketplace for the community version, you have to update your intellij to the latest version) includes an MMT Plugin, which can be installed directly from within the Marketplace.
 The IntelliJ MMT-Plugin is documented [here](https://github.com/UniFormal/IntelliJ-MMT/blob/master/README.md).

-The IntelliJ MMT-Plugin **does not work on Windows** due to an IntelliJ bug: https://youtrack.jetbrains.com/issue/IDEA-208063

 ### 3) Install Git

 MMT uses git internally, so make sure it is installed.